IPvPho/tf_pipeline/README.md

-# Clone This Repo To Get Starte With GH Actions And Terraform
+# Clone This Repo To Get Started With GH Actions And Terraform